Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Solution method

-TT-VS-DCA problem is NP-hard, making the integer L-shaped method from Section \ref{sec:decomposition} inefficient for large-scale instances.
-A promising approach to address this challenge is to design the rolling-horizon optimization algorithm, which has been widely used in solving various traffic problems as detailed in \cite{SANCHEZMARTINEZ20161}.
-This algorithm is a progressive, periodically updated decision-making optimization method, which adds dynamism to the solution approach.
-The rolling-horizon optimization algorithm can decompose the TT-VS-DCA problem in both spatial and temporal dimensions, thus solving a series of smaller MILPs instead of the large MILP.
-Specifically, in the temporal dimension, this algorithm splits the whole time horizon studied in the TT-VS-DCA problem into multiple sequential time horizons, each addressed as a separate subproblem.
-In the temporal dimension, this algorithm strategically considers only the stops involved within a specific smaller time horizon during the optimization process.
+The TT-VS-DCA problem is NP-hard, making the integer L-shaped method from Section \ref{sec:decomposition} inefficient for large-scale instances.
+A promising approach to address this challenge is to design a rolling-horizon optimization algorithm, which has been widely used to solve various traffic problems, as detailed in \cite{SANCHEZMARTINEZ20161}.
+This algorithm follows a progressive, periodically updated decision-making process, adding dynamism to the solution approach.

+The rolling-horizon optimization algorithm decomposes the TT-VS-DCA problem in both spatial and temporal dimensions, allowing the solution of a series of smaller MILPs instead of a single large MILP.
+Specifically, in the temporal dimension, the algorithm splits the entire study time horizon into multiple sequential stages, each treated as a separate subproblem.
+In the spatial dimension, it strategically considers only the stops involved within a specific stage during the optimization process.
+Furthermore, our rolling-horizon optimization algorithm is built upon a double-decomposition framework by incorporating the integer L-shaped method.
+It first decomposes the decision period into sequential stages with shorter time durations, and within each stage, the integer L-shaped method further decomposes the problem to improve computational efficiency.

-Thereafter, we introduce a sequential algorithm tailored to the TT-VS-DCA problem utilizing a rolling-horizon optimization framework.
-The algorithm segments the decision period into equal-length stages, each with two time domains: the operation control horizon (CH) and the information prediction horizon (PH).
+Thereafter, we introduce this algorithm tailored to the TT-VS-DCA problem utilizing a rolling-horizon optimization framework in detail.
+The algorithm segments the studied time horizon into equal-length decision-making stages, each with two time domains: the operation control horizon (CH) and the information prediction horizon (PH).
 Both start simultaneously, but the PH, longer than the CH, allows for a broader scope of decisions and external data.
 Each PH intersects with CHs from adjacent stages, facilitating real-time updates.
-Within each phase, we optimize the TT-VS-DCA problem for the entire PH but employ solutions only within the CH, enhancing computational efficiency.
-Information is sequentially transferred between phases, streamlining optimization and boosting algorithm efficiency.

-For purposes of clarity, we encapsulate the functions of the algorithm into the following modules:
+Within each phase, we optimize the TT-VS-DCA problem for the entire PH but employ solutions only within the CH.
+Information is sequentially transferred between stages, streamlining optimization and boosting algorithm efficiency.
+For clarity, we encapsulate the functions of the algorithm into the following modules: